 Can a Record of a Restraining Order in Utah Be Used Against Me?

 Many people want to eliminate any record of a restraining order because they fear it could be used against them.
 While being bound by a restraining order might be embarrassing, it probably cannot be used against you, depending on the context.
 However, you should discuss your situation with our Utah restraining order defense attorneys to be sure.

 A person’s record can sometimes be used against them in situations involving new jobs, housing, or other opportunities.
 Some employers will not hire someone if they have serious criminal convictions on their record.
 However, a restraining order, even if connected to a criminal case, is not a conviction.
 Additionally, many restraining orders are imposed for civil reasons that have nothing to do with a crime.
 If someone attempts to use information about a past restraining order to humiliate or intimidate you, our Salt Lake City criminal defense lawyers can help you.

 Call Our Utah Restraining Order Defense Attorneys for Help

 Many people are bound by restraining orders for various reasons.
 They are simply another tool employed by our legal system to maintain order.
 If you need help with the records of a restraining order, contact our Murray criminal defense lawyers for guidance.
-Call Overson Law, PLLC at (801) 758-2287 for a free case review.
+Call Overson & Bugden at (801) 758-2287 for a free case review.